timmermansjoy/Turtlebot/README.md

 in the last 2 days, we tried to get our hands dirty with machine learning.
 We did this because it didn't really look that difficult and we wanted to try something different.
 [George Hotz](https://youtu.be/ZtpWTJ7Jsh8) was a big inspiration and motivation for this.

-Our machine learning was in 3 steps:
+Our machine learning was done in 3 steps:

 ### Data collection